Tungsten-Collaborative/.github/profile/README.md

 No matter what industry you work in — military or medical, biotech or datacom, commercial or consumer goods — our focus on design elegance, user simplicity, and technological innovation will help you succeed in your market

 # Software Capabilities
-We have developed software throughout the complete stack.
+We have a proven track record in developing software throughout the complete stack.
 Right from tightly embedded systems like [Quickerr automatic swager](https://quickerrsystems.com/) and Ring Rescue [ring cutter](https://www.ringrescue.com/) up to complex tracking satellite systems including inverse kinematics to position the axes, such that the dish continuously faces a selected satellite from a moving platform.

 We are very experienced in
 - motion control
 - embedded systems
 - satellite systems
+- drones
 - GUI development (embedded and web)
-- drones

 # Open Source
-We are a heavy user and proponent of the open source philosophy.
+We are a heavy user and strong proponent of the open source philosophy.
 Generally the software and hardware we develop is proprietary to a specific client but occassionally we develop core functions that can be used across a range of product developments.
-In those cases it is sometimes appropriate to offer them to the open source community.
+In those cases it is sometimes appropriate to offer these developments to the open source community.

 [EPOS4 Pure Python Drivers](https://github.com/jarraneil/maxon-python)